tselane2110/tselane2110/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

 ### WHO AM I ❓❓
 My name is Tanzeela and I'm almost a Software Engineer.
 My favorite Programming language is Python 👽.
-My main interests are in AI/ML/DataScience and now Web-Development too.
+My main interests are in AI/ML/DataScience and now in Web-Development too.
 I'm a good human!

 _________________________________________________________________________________________________________________________________________________________________________________